wimpysworld/nix-config/README.md

 ### The Desktop 🖥️

-GNOME 👣 Hyprland 💧 MATE 🧉 and Pantheon 🏛️ desktop options are available.
+GNOME 👣 Hyprland 💧 MATE 🧉 Pantheon 🏛️ and Lomiri 📱 desktop options are available.
 The font configuration is common for all desktops using [Work Sans](https://fonts.google.com/specimen/Work+Sans) and [Fira Code](https://fonts.google.com/specimen/Fira+Code).
 The usual creature comforts you'd expect to find in a Linux Desktop are integrated such as Pipewire, Bluetooth, Avahi, CUPS, SANE and NetworkManager.